 Dated and annotated list of the works, premieres and arrangements of the music of Conlon Nancarrow

-Nancarrow’s compositions can be divided into WORKS FOR INSTRUMENTS (A) and STUDIES FOR PLAYER PIANO (B).
+Nancarrow’s compositions can be divided into WORKS FOR INSTRUMENTS (A), STUDIES FOR PLAYER PIANO (B) and his musical BEQUEST (C), consisting of umpublished or uncompleted pieces, discovered and (partly) performed after his death (1993).
 The instrumental works originated in the early (1930-1947) and in the late (1983-1993) creative phases, the pieces for mechanical piano in the time in between, and afterwards.
 Since no dates of origin were given, the exact chronology (year of completion) poses a major problem.
 In 1979, Nancarow compiled a semi-dated list of his up-to-then created compositions in which, however, some of the earlier as well as some of the later works are missing (see N., interview with C. Gragne/Tr.
 Caras [1980], in: Soundpieces 1982, p.
 302).
 But Nancarrow could not remember many of the dates in that period.
 In a handwritten addendum to his list of works he merely mentioned: “All Studies 1-41 were done between 1949 and 1979, more or less in chronological order, with a few gaps in time” (published in: Neuland 2, 1981/82, p.
 217).

 Although the Studies for Player Piano were numbered, no exact chronology can be expected since the composer later re-numbered some of the pieces (e.g. Study No. 38 became No. 43, Study No. 39 became No. 48) or was occupied with several works at the same time, finishing some before others.
 For about five years (1960-1965 ?), he did not compose but was mainly occupied with “catching up making legible scores” (N., interview with W. Duckworth [1986] , 1999, p.
 46).
 The assertions of visitors in Nancarrow’s studio like E. Carter (1951) or G. Mumma (1968), interviews with J. Tenney (1975) and Ch.
 Amirkhanian (1977) as well as cover-texts of discs (Columbia 1969, NWR 1976), though giving some hints to Nancarrow’s works, leave unanswered the open questions of setting dates.
 Also, the lists of works compiled by Kyle Gann in 1997 (published in MusikTexte No. 73/74, 1998, pp. 115) as well as that of Jürgen Hocker in his book „Begegnungen mit Conlon Nancarrow“ (2002, pp. 257 f.), where all the up-to-then known works were specified, could not sufficiently resolve those problems.
 By examining all the lists, checking recent research results, exploiting letters as well as documented world or first performances, published here for the first time, some of the given dates could be corrected and supplemented.
 Nevertheless, insecurities still remain concerning dates of many of the works.